26 Types of Insects in Texas

 Carpenter Ant

-Two of the most prevalent species in Texas are the red and black carpenter ants.
+The red and black carpenter ants are two of the most prevalent species in Texas.
 The red carpenter ant has an upper body that is reddish-brown and a body that is dark brownish-black.
-The entire body of the black carpenter ant is a dark brownish-black.
+The entire body of the black carpenter ant is dark brownish-black.

 A carpenter ant’s length ranges from 6 to 25 mm.
-However, the bottom body and upper body of a carpenter ant are separated by a very thin waist, which is divided into three parts.
+However, the bottom body and upper body of a carpenter ant are separated by a thin waist divided into three parts.
 Their antennae are broken up and crooked.

 Blister beetles are common pests in fields and gardens.
-They are best known for the fluid they make when they are hurt or crushed, which causes welts.
+They are best known for the fluid they make when hurt or crushed, which causes welts.

 The discharge includes cantharidin, a blistering chemical used to treat lesions brought on by the pox virus.
 Wart removal products employ cantharidin because it is so good at removing dead tissue.
 If swallowed, cantharidin is poisonous.